griswaldbrooks/ppa/README.md

 ```
 $ name-of-executable
 ```
-For packages to be used in other C++ projects, a debian might install to
+For C++ library packages, a debian might install to

 ```
 /usr/include/package-name/package-header.hpp